pytorch/vision/docs/source/models_new.rst

    models/keypoint_rcnn

+|

-The classes that the pre-trained model outputs are the following can be found on `weights.meta["keypoint_names"]`.
-For details on how to plot the bounding boxes of the models, you may refer to :ref:`_keypoint_output`.
+The classes of the pre-trained model outputs can be found at ``weights.meta["keypoint_names"]``.
+For details on how to plot the bounding boxes of the models, you may refer to :ref:`keypoint_output`.

 Table of all available Keypoint detection weights
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^